ducthang-vu/text-generator/README.md

 # text-generator
 **text-generator** is a Python application which generates random texts from a corpus of texts from various authors.
-The following author are available:
+The following authors are available:
 - [Kapy Perry](corpus/katy_perry): **20 songs**,
 - [Lady Gaga](corpus/lady_gaga): **30 songs**, and
 - [Saint Paul](corpus/saint_paul): **Letter to the Romans**.